 The riverside town of Kampot is a nice place to relax for a couple of days.
 Be sure to head up into the mountains to see the ruins of Bokor, a French colonial mansion and church.
 Kep is only 45 minutes drive away, with a pleasant beach and a national park you can wander around in.
 If you fancy it you can visit the secluded Rabbit island from here.

-Many people choose to cross back in Thailand at Poipet but i’d recommend going via Koh Kong, you can take a night or 2 town and take a tour to visit the uninhabited island.
+Many people choose to cross back in Thailand at Poipet but this Southeast Asia backpacking itinerary recommends going via Koh Kong.
+You can take a night or 2 town and take a tour to visit the uninhabited island.
 It’s owned by the military and overnight stay is forbidden, which means empty beaches!
 The border crossing itself is easy.
 Take a Tuk Tuk to the border.
 Then once you’ve sorted your Thai entry you can take a minivan to Trat.

 Then it’s time to head back through Bangkok before you head down south.
 Take your time to get supplies if you need them.
 Take the train to Chumphon as it’s pretty cheap.
 Stay there a night before heading to more islands by ferry.
 From here you can Koh Tao, famous for its diving and scenic viewpoint, Koh Phangan which hosts the Full Moon Party so is the big party spot once a month, but quieter other times, and Koh Samui which has both quiet and loud spots.

 Then take a ferry to Surat Thani on the mainland, where you can catch a bus to your next stop on this Southeast Asia backpacking itinerary.

 Stop for a night or two in Krabi Town and visit the Tiger Cave Temple (no actual Tigers).
 Here you can climb up a long flight of steps (1,237 steps to the summit) to get a great view of the surrounding area.
 Krabi is on the mainland but still has parts that can only be reached by boat.
 This is due to the area’s dense jungle.
 Head to Ao Nang to catch a boat to Tonsai which is backpacker village in the jungle, a haven for hippies and rock climbers.
 You can walk across the beach or through a small part of the jungle to reach Railay which has beautiful beaches (West Railay and Phranang) and is a very popular destination.
 Stay here if you don’t fancy a jungle bungalow, though the prices are significantly more.

-The head back to Krabi town before deciding where to head next.
+Head back to Krabi town before deciding where to head next.
 If you’re enjoying the popular islands then Koh Lanta, Koh Phi Phi and Phuket are all nearby.
 The latter is the largest island in Thailand and a very popular holiday destination.
 Koh Phi Phi’s popularity soared after the film ‘The Beach’ was filmed there.
 If you fancy something more quiet, head up to Ranong and take a ferry to Koh Phayam.
-Its a quite paradise island with beautiful beaches and very few people on them.
+It’s a quiet paradise island with beautiful beaches and very few people on them.
 Nearby is the smaller Koh Chang which is of the same theme.
 Both are ideal for a few days away from it all!